 But who has that much money lain around to be spent?
 My guess is not many.
-Here comes the compromise, you get a kayak which is lower in price but does not have some of the high-end features.
+Here comes the compromise, you get a kayak that is lower in price but does not have some of the high-end features.

 Around $1000 is the mark where you begin to get some decent feature-rich fishing kayaks.
-Below that, it is finding a kayak which caters to your needs somewhat and gives you the best value for your bucks.
+Below that, it is finding a kayak that caters to your needs somewhat and gives you the best value for your bucks.
 Plus, in the future, you always have the chance to rig your kayak for accessories to make it a better fishing machine.

 Budget fishing kayaks are everywhere.
 You put a search on Google and hundreds of options pop up.
 And that can be confusing for most people, especially if you are a beginner.
 This is where this piece will help you.

 We have put effort to come with a list of fishing kayaks that are not only inexpensive but also give the best value for your bucks.

 Capable Yet Inexpensive – 12 Best Fishing Kayaks under $700

 |Intex Excursion Pro Inflatable||Tandem/SOT||Two||400 lbs.|

 |Ocean Kayak Malibu Two||Tandem/SOT||Zero||425 lbs.|